 Disagreements and frustrations around training data were the most common collaboration challenges in our interviews.
 In almost every project, data scientists were unsatisfied with the quality and quantity of data they received at this collaboration point, in line with a recent survey showing data availability and management to be the top-ranked challenge in building ML-enabled systems \cite{tPQ5}.

-\textbf{Provided and public data is often inadequate (\faFileText, \faGroup)}\textbf{.} In organizations where data is provided by the product team (P7a, P8a, P13a, P22a, P22c), the model team commonly states that it is difficult to get sufficient data.
+\myparagraph{Provided and public data is often inadequate (\faFileText, \faGroup).} In organizations where data is provided by the product team, the model team commonly states that it is difficult to get sufficient data (P7a, P8a, P13a, P22a, P22c).
 The data that they receive is often of low quality, requiring significant investment in data cleaning.
 Similar to the requirements challenges discussed earlier, they often state that the product team has little knowledge or intuition for the amount and quality of data needed.
 For example, participant P13a stated that they were given a spreadsheet with only 50 rows to build a model and P7a reported having to spend a lot of time convincing the product team of the importance of data quality.
-This aligns with past observations that software engineers often have little appreciation for data quality concerns \cite{7wRo,JnkY,CY3n} and that training data is often insufficient and incomplete \cite{vhGB,x4oR,CY3n,efZw,bU0N,Mfyd,Dzd7}.
+This aligns with past observations that software engineers often have little appreciation for data quality concerns \cite{WVIq,7wRo,JnkY,CY3n,muiruri} and that training data is often insufficient and incomplete \cite{vhGB,x4oR,CY3n,efZw,bU0N,Mfyd,Dzd7}.

 When the model team uses public data sources, its members also have little influence over data quality and quantity and report significant effort for cleaning low quality and noisy data (P2a, P3a, P4a, P3c, P6b, P19b, P23a).
-Papers have similarly questioned the representativeness and trustworthiness of public training data \cite{ynnp,aFTn,o88o} as \emph{``nobody gets paid to maintain such data''} [104].
+Papers have similarly questioned the representativeness and trustworthiness of public training data \cite{ynnp,aFTn,5guS} as \emph{``nobody gets paid to maintain such data''} [104].

-\emph{Training-serving skew} is a common challenge when training data is provided to the model team: models show promising results, but do not generalize to production data because it differs from training data (P4a, P8a, P13a, P15a, P15c, P21a, P22c, P23a) \cite{9g1T,Lmxi,kckt,JN0G,q6tY,ynnp,CY3n,7QTl,Mfyd,Jmep}.
+\emph{Training-serving skew} is a common challenge when training data is provided to the model team: models show promising results, but do not generalize to production data because it differs from provided training data (P4a, P8a, P13a, P15a, P15c, P21a, P22c, P23a) \cite{9g1T,Lmxi,kckt,JN0G,q6tY,ynnp,CY3n,7QTl,Mfyd,Jmep,WVIq}.
 Our interviews show that this skew often originates from inadequate training data combined with unclear information about production data, and therefore no chance to evaluate whether the training data is representative of production data.